Ancient Routes, Fresh Eyes: Nine European Pilgrimage Routes for the Modern Traveller

 Via de la Plata

-Another pilgrimage route in Spain leading to Santiago de Compostela is the Via de la Plata, which goes north from the Andalusian capital of Seville to Astorga, where it merges with the Camino Frances to continue to Santiago.
+Another pilgrimage route in Spain leading to Santiago de Compostela is the Via de la Plata, which goes north from the Andalusian capital of Seville to Leon, where it merges with the Camino Frances to continue to Santiago.

 Via de la Plata was a well-used path in ancient times.
 It was previously used by the Roman legions, the Islamic forces advancing into northern Spain, and by the Spanish themselves during the Reconquista to recapture territory from the Moors.
 It is not widely used by modern pilgrims, however, as the path has fewer villages, adding to its sense of remoteness.
 But its very isolation may make it attractive to travellers who wish to walk a quieter, less trodden route.